|

-Cheap Airfare Step 4: Alternative Transatlantic Airlines
+Cheap Airfare Step 9: Alternative airlines

 The big US airlines and Europe's old guard flag carriers no longer hold a monopoly on flights across the Pond

-You'd be forgiven for believing that the only way to fly across the Atlantic was on either (a) one of the major US carriers like American Airlines, Delta, United, and such, or (b) one of Europe's "flag carrier" airlines, the formerly national carriers (now technically privitized, but still largely state-supported) such as British Airways, Air France, Alitalia, Lufthansa, etc.
+You'd be forgiven for believing that the only way to fly across the Atlantic was on either (a) one of the major US carriers like American Airlines, Delta, United, and such, or (b) one of Europe's "flag carrier" airlines, the formerly national carriers (now technically privatized, but still largely state-supported) such as British Airways, Air France, Alitalia, Lufthansa, etc.

 You'd be wrong, but you'd be forgiven.

-Those are just a few of the alternative transatlantic carriers that often charge far less than the Big Boys to fly you from the USA or Canada to—in these particular cases—Germany, the Netherlands, Italy, and Spain, respectively.
+That's because chances are no one's ever taken you aside and whispered in your ear names like LTU, Martinair, and Air Plus Comet.
+Those are just a few of the alternative transatlantic carriers that often charge far less than the Big Boys to fly you from the USA or Canada to—in these particular cases—Germany, the Netherlands, and Spain, respectively.

 The best news is that roundtrip fares from the US start at $348 to Germany, $399 to Spain, $576 to Ireland, and $649 to Italy—and that's during the summer high season!